kesh-lang/kesh/examples.md

 times(3, 14)  -- conceptually: times (3, 14)
 --> 42

-greet person [ name: 'Joe', friend: true ]  -- right associativity, equivalent to: greet(person([ … ]))
+greet person [ name: 'Joe', friend: true ]  -- equivalent to: greet(person([ … ]))
 --> 'Hey, Joe!'

 hello: (() -> {}) []
 ```

-Note how an object is also a function (`person` in the example) returning a new object of itself applied as prototype to the provided object.
+Note how an object is also a function (`person` in the example), returning a new object with itself applied as prototype to the provided object.

 #### Composition